-Lessons slots are available Sundays, Tuesdays, and Wednesdays starting around noon with the last lesson usually ending at 7pm (MST).
+Lessons slots are available Sundays, M, and Wednesdays starting around noon with the last lesson usually ending at 7pm (MST).
 You can absolutely schedule weekly or bi-weekly.
-To view the full teaching calendar, you can signup to access the student portal here.
-If you have other questions, give me a call or shoot me a text at 720-314-8054. -Draven
+You can request a lesson here.

 Where are you located?

 I’m located in Northwest Denver, Colorado, and teach lessons online through Skype.
 I teach students across the world, from Austin, Texas to Australia, from Utah to the U.K.

 How much are lessons?